xai-uncertainty/xai-uncertainty/_pages/cfp.md

 - Post-workshop proceedings will be published by [Springer Communications in Computer and Information Science](https://www.springer.com/series/7899).
 They will be organized by focused scope and possibly indexed by WOS.
 However, authors can choose **to opt-in or opt-out**.
 - Papers must be written in English and formatted in accordance with the Springer Lecture Notes in Computer Science (LNCS), using [this template](https://resource-cms.springernature.com/springer-cms/rest/v1/content/19238648/data/v6).
 - Up to 10 MB of additional materials (e.g. proofs, audio, images, video, data, or source code) can be uploaded with your submission.
 The reviewers and the program committee reserve the right to judge the paper solely on the basis of the main paper; looking at any additional material is at the discretion of the reviewers and is not required.
-- All papers need to be anonymized.
-The authors may have a (non-anonymous) pre-print published online, but it should not be cited in the submitted paper to preserve anonymity.
 - At least one author of each accepted paper is required to attend the workshop.
 For the accepted papers, we plan to have regular talks and additional poster presentations to foster further discussions, based on local venue capabilities.